trulia/hologram/README.md

     # folder instead of specifying this config.
     index: basics

-### Documenting your styles
+### Documenting your styles and components

-Hologram will scan for stylesheets (.css, .scss, .sass, .less, or .styl) within the **source** directory defined in your configuration.
+Hologram will scan for stylesheets (.css, .scss, .sass, .less, or .styl) and javascript source files (.js) within the **source** directory defined in your configuration.
 It will look for comments that match the following:

     /*doc
     ---